Read This First

 Prompt 4: Provide a short essay on the importance of stipulating denotations for terms relevant to a subsequent discussion.

-The central claim is this: In any meaningful discussion, the precise use of language is paramount.
+In plain terms: In any meaningful discussion, the precise use of language is paramount.

 By clearly defining terms, all parties involved in the discussion can start from a shared understanding.
 This common foundation prevents the pitfall of participants talking past each other due to divergent interpretations of key concepts.